scviab/DPOD/README.md

 ![cvpr2024sub1](https://github.com/anonymousdragon1729/Leveraging-Out-of-Domain-Data-for-Domain-Specific-Prompt-Tuning-in-Multi-Modal-Fake-News-Detection/assets/151718362/ea0fe17e-090b-4ec3-b576-15bc92487502)

 ## Dataset Collection
-- The query images and captions are found in the NewsCLIPpings datasets (we use the merged balanced dataset) [code](https://github.com/g-luo/news_clippings).
+- The query images and captions are found in the NewsCLIPpings datasets (we use the merged balanced dataset) [[code](https://github.com/g-luo/news_clippings)].
-- The whole NewsCLIPpings dataset was used in our task
+- The whole NewsCLIPpings dataset was used in our task.
 ## Running Code
 ### Creating the Environment to Run the Code
 Create the environment from the given yml file using the command: